Here it is

 Man's shelter was once without a way of sight.

-Then, animal skin and flattened horn let in some light.
+Then, animal skin and flattened horn let in

 Now, we take for granted the wondrous window pane,

 Keeping out the cold, the wind, the rain.

 Let sunshine on your shoulders, oh, so fine.